 I believe the decline occurred because Irish-Americans in general don't understand what our…Continue

 The above is a picture of Loftus and Mary Gray, my great-great grandparents.
 Jack Holt, the husband of Mrs. Billie Jo Holt (who provided the above photo) is also a descendant of Loftus Gray.
 Jack's maternal grandfather was Walter Gray.
-The picture…Continue
+The picture was given to Mrs. Holt by Anne Holt and later verified by…Continue

 Added by Don Gray on January 30, 2016 at 8:30am — No Comments

 Not many people in the United States or the world today know who Irish-American John Gregory Bourke was, and that is unfortunate.
-Few historical figures have ever had his rare combination of heroism in a major war; chronicling and participating in two…Continue
+Few historical figures have ever had his rare combination of heroism in a major war; chronicling and participating in two decades of conflict with a fierce indigenous foe; world renowned…Continue

 While hiking with my American-born kids I found myself repeating the words “hay foot, straw foot” trying to motivate them to keep going as they were getting tired.
 I reflected on how I first learned the phrase from my West Cork granny, and decided to investigate the term a little further.
 I grew intrigued to learn this phrase is shared between Ireland and America.